ButinVladimir/cyberiada/ROADMAP.md

 ## Augmentations

 Augmentations are another way to buff company members.
 Like equipment, each augmentation has level and quality, which affect requirements and stats.
-Augmentation is not free, each augmentation costs money and adds shock which prevents from participating in combat.
+Augmentation is not free, each augmentation costs money.

 Each company member has following augmentations slots: